 Samuel Jordan of Lyme Regis, born 1575 or 1578, arrived in Jamestown in 1610.
 Most researchers descibe him as a probable nephew or cousin of Ignatius and Sylvester Jordaine and place him on the Sea Venture with Sylvester.
-There is no solid evidence that he was on that ship, however, and I believe it possible that Samuel was with the relief expedition under Governor Thomas West and Baron De La Warr that arrived a month after the Sea Venture’s survivors reached Jamestown.
+I have found no solid evidence that Samuel was on that ship, however, and I believe it possible that he was with the relief expedition under Governor Thomas West and Baron De La Warr that arrived a month after the Sea Venture’s survivors reached Jamestown.

 Unverified accounts say that Samuel Jordan married in England around 1595, and his wife’s first name is thought to have been Frances.
 These sources also say the couple had a daughter, Anne Marie, and four sons, Robert, Daniel, Thomas i, and Samuel ii.
 Samuel’s wife died around 1608, and the widower arranged to leave his young children with relatives before setting sail for the New World.

 Within a few years following his arrival in Jamestown, Samuel established a plantation at a place that he called “Jordan’s Journey”, located on the south side of the James River more than thirty miles upstream from Jamestown.
 It was situated near the present town of Hopewell at a point where the Benjamin Harrison Memorial Bridge now crosses the river.
 The early settlers were dependent on water transport, and they settled up and down the banks of the James River much as an ancient Greek writer described his fellow countrymen settling around the Aegean, “like frogs around a pond.”